 About Pepper’s Paws Dog Training

-Pepper’s Paws, LLC provides in remote dog training for basic manners, behavior problems, and fear aggression in Chester County, PA.
-We offer remote programs for everything from Puppy Basics to Advanced Adult Dog Manners to Tricks and Fun!
+Pepper’s Paws, LLC provides in remote dog training for basic manners, behavior problems, and fear aggression in southern Delaware (Rehoboth, Lewes, Bethany and surrounding areas).
+We offer remote programs for dogs and owners who do not live in our service area.
+We can help with everything from Puppy Basics to Advanced Adult Dog Manners to Tricks and Fun!
 Make sure to check out our Success Stories and Google our reviews too!

 Head trainer Deb Murray, is Certified Canine Behavior Consultant (CBCC-KA) and Certified Professional Dog Training (CPDT-KA) by the Certification Council of Professional Dog Trainers, a Fear Free Certified Trainer, an AKC Evaluator, and a Distinguished Graduate and Mentor Trainer for the Catch Canine Academy.